Takeaways

 While these ideas are exciting, it’s important to wait for solid scientific evidence before making health claims.
 Ongoing research will help distinguish promising applications from less effective ones.

 The future of EPA research is promising, and as we learn more, we’ll be better able to utilize EPA’s potential for health and wellness.
-Stay updated with reliable health sources for the latest developments in EPA research and applications16.
+Stay updated with reliable health sources for the latest developments in EPA research and applications.

 FAQ